RedisLabs/redislabs-docs/content/rv/administration/_index.md

 description:
 weight: 50
 alwaysopen: false
-categories: ["RV"]
+categories: ["RC Pro"]
 ---
-While there is very little configuration of Redis Enterprise VPC required, there are some tasks that you can and may want to perform to tailor your subscription and databases to your needs.
+While there is very little configuration of Redis Cloud Pro required, there are some tasks that you can and may want to perform to tailor your subscription and databases to your needs.